brandonrobertz/rescue-me/README.md

 ![Rescue Me! logo](http://brandonrobertz.github.io/RescueMe/css/images/rescueme.png)

 Rescue Me! is a webapp that makes linking animal shelters with people looking to adopt simple and painless.

-You can find the running version at: [http://brandonrobertz.github.io/rescue-me/](http://brandonrobertz.github.io/rescue-me/)

 All it requires is a Google Doc with a list of currently adoptable animals and their information.

-Edit one line inside `js/app.js` to point at the spreadsheet, and point your users at a beautifully filter-able listing!

-NOTE: The site shows dogs from [Wags And Licks Dog Rescue](http://wagsandlicks.wordpress.com/contact-us/)
+You can find the running version at: [http://brandonrobertz.github.io/rescue-me/](http://brandonrobertz.github.io/rescue-me/).
+It currently features dogs from [Wags And Licks Dog Rescue](http://wagsandlicks.wordpress.com/contact-us/).

 ## Usage

 ### 0. Fork Rescue Me!

 You're already half way there!
 Forking Rescue Me will automatically set up your own Rescue Me website under your github account.
+Your URL will be:

+    http://[Your GitHub Username].github.io/rescue-me/

 ### 1. Create your Google Spreadsheet